simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 with output formats `txt`, `csv`, `json`, and (multi-period reports only:) `html`.
 In `txt` output in a colour-supporting terminal, negative amounts are shown in red.

+The `--related`/`-r` flag shows the balance of the *other* postings in the transactions of the postings which would normally be shown.

 ### Simple balance report

 With no arguments, `balance` shows a list of all accounts and their